orderlogicmachine/bike4lou/README.md

 #### Features

-I intend to implement the following features:
+I have implemented the following features:

 - A navigation menu that expands and collapses properly at desktop and mobile sizes, such as by switching between vertical and horizontal styles, or is opened and closed by clicking the “hamburger” icon